-Bathrooms are one of the most important rooms to stage when selling a house.
-Whether it be a small 2-piece or a full-size spa-like luxury bathroom, one thing remains the same, your bathroom has to have a big impact when selling, so stage it and make it shine!
+Whether it be a small 2-piece powder room or a full-size spa-like luxury bathroom, one thing remains the same; your bathroom has a significant impact when selling your home, make it shine!

 If your bathroom has a shower curtain, chances are it’s starting to grow mold along the bottom.
 But even if it’s not, soiled or stained, it’s still a good idea to get a new shower curtain.
 White or neutral fabric curtain works best.
-Avoid using patterned or themed bath curtains as it can easily overwhelm this already small space.
-White fabric curtains which mimic the spa-like feel is always a hit with buyers.
-It’s pleasing to the eyes and can make your bathroom appear cleaner and bigger.
+Avoid using patterned or themed bath curtains as it can quickly overwhelm this already small space.
+White fabric curtains which mimic the spa-like feel is always a safe choice.

-If the tiles are in good condition and the colour works, give them a thorough scrub, to remove built-up grease and grime.
-If the grout is in good condition but discoloured then use good old bleach & a toothbrush to bring the whiteness back (wear protective goggles & gloves) or use a grout pen to restore the whiteness.
-If the grout has cracked and fallen out, pay for a tiler to re-grout; it will make the tiles look good as new.
-If your tiles are “old fashioned” in colour or style, then consider painting over them with a special tile paint.
+If the tiles are in excellent condition and the colour works, give them a thorough scrub, to remove built-up grease and grime.
+If the grout is in good condition but discoloured, then use good old bleach & a toothbrush to bring the whiteness back (wear protective goggles & gloves) or use a grout pen to restore the whiteness.
+But if the grout has cracked and fallen out, pay for a tiler to re-grout; it will make the tiles look good as new.

-Purchase beautiful towels, and DON”T use them!
-You can never go wrong with white towels if you’re unsure, but you can also use two coordinating colours if you want to be more daring.
-Make one a neutral colour and add hand towels on top in an accent colour.
-If you have a counter, add apothecary jars in different sizes and shapes filled with shells, cotton balls, bath salts, satin flowers, etc. Also, a basket filled with rolled-up towels makes a bathroom look inviting and contributes to that spa-like feel.
+Use new towels, and don’t use them!
+You can never go wrong with white towels it looks clean, crisp, and works every time.
+If you have a counter, add apothecary jars in different sizes and shapes filled with shells, cotton balls, or bath salts to accessorize.
+Also, a basket filled with rolled-up towels makes a bathroom look inviting and contributes to that spa-like feel.

-Lastly, NEVER ever use the rugs that fit around the base of the toilet, you know the ones that come with a matching decorative toilet seat cover too!
-It is not hygienic, it’s a big turn-off for buyers, and it makes your bathroom look a lot smaller.
+Lastly, NEVER use the rugs that fit around the base of the toilet, you know the ones that come with a matching decorative toilet seat cover too!
+It looks dated and it’s not hygienic.

 Is a Canadian Certified Staging Professional.
 His professional affiliations include the Real Estate Staging Association (RESA) and the CSP.
 He is the recipient of numerous home staging awards and was picked as RESA’s Top Professional Stager of Canada for 2016.
 He has worked with hundreds of Real Estate Brokers, Investors, Real Estate Agents, and has helped homeowners showcase their homes at its best when it is time to sell.